LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/exercises.rst

    * - Whether the book has been discarded
      - No

-3. Declare an object of the ``manual`` class for the following tome from the library:
+3. Declare an object of the ``Manual`` class for the following tome from the library:

 .. list-table:: Manual
    :widths: auto